phonghuule/textract-comprehend/README.md

 To look at your original document, choose s3link.

 Note: You can also add forms and table to view and search tables and forms.

+## Clean Up
+Follow the below steps to cleanup your account to prevent any aditional charges:
+### Clean Up S3 Bucket
+Navigate to Amazon S3, look for bucket name document-search-s3-....
+Select the radio button next to the bucket, then click "Empty" Enter the text to confirm and delete the contents.
+### Delete CloudFormation Stack
+Navigate to [CloudFormation] and find the stack document-search and Delete

 ## Survey